-Yes, hiring a professional general contractor to manage your remodeling project saves you time, effort, and money.
+Yes, hiring an experienced, top quality, professional general contractor or full-service remodeling contractor to manage your home’s remodeling project saves you time, effort, and money.

 But doesn’t hiring a general contractor add an “extra” expense to your project?
 Yes and No. Yes using a general contractor adds one type of cost.
 However, a good general contractor can actually save you a significant amount of money.
 How much?